 Where to source your images

-No doubt you’ll want to include some imagery and there are a few royalty free image library sites available.
+No doubt you’ll want to include some imagery and there are a few royalty-free image library sites available.
 Unless your site is very niche, I’d tend to use Depositphotos and Shutterstock.
-Both offer good quality images and you can setup a plan which should provide you with a number of quality photos or illustrations to use on your website.
+Both offer good quality images and you can set up a plan which should provide you with several quality photos or illustrations to use on your website.

 8. Final checks and launch